rit-pepband/website/content/eboard.markdown

 guitar (and not just the rock band ones), but he's the pep band's personal epic sax man, playing both tenor and alto saxophone, and even clarinet.
 He will be leading the band with an iron fist, and an iPad, which goes so well with his stylish conductor hat!
-But yes, an iron fist - he has been dabbling in artificial limbs and actually works for Stark Industries and helps Tony Stark’s with his Iron Man suit.
-Give him some good music and some technology to play with, and he'll make every Pep Band event an exciting one by blasting through walls (and the ice rink glass) with Stark’s latest invention.
+But yes, an iron fist - he has been dabbling in artificial limbs and actually works for Stark Industries and helps Tony Stark's with his Iron Man suit.
+Give him some good music and some technology to play with, and he'll make every Pep Band event an exciting one by blasting through walls (and the ice rink glass) with Stark's latest invention.
 When not with the best band in the land, Jimmy tends to live where he works in the GCCIS honors lab, also known as Girls Cannot Come In-Side.
 He technically lives in Pep Band House, but like any good computer nerd, Jimmy knows home is where the technology is, as well as a couch and Honors stocked refrigerators.
-Here is where Jimmy conducts his work secretly (obviously not so secretly anymore) on Stark’s trinkets and machines.
+Here is where Jimmy conducts his work secretly (obviously not so secretly anymore) on Stark's trinkets and machines.
 It is rumored that Jimmy stashed the Iron Man prototype somewhere in GCCIS, although he denies all accusations of this.

 ***